-First of all, your email subscribers are most likely not homogeneous group, so to segment your lists is important since it allows you to deliver only the most relevant, customized content to your subscribers.
+First of all, your email subscribers are a most likely not homogeneous group, so to segment, your lists are important since it allows you to deliver only the most relevant, customized content to your subscribers.
 This means you can tailor your message for each segment, keeping your emails ultra-relevant.
 Best of all, with features like Segment & Flow, this can be done dynamically, so you can set your criteria and have your segments updated automatically.

 2. Personalize your emails

 The ability to personalize your emails allows you to add relevance to your emails, and build on your relationship with your contacts.
 It is nice as a receiver to be acknowledged as a person instead of just an email address on your list.
 Plus, maybe most importantly it gives your customers a better reader experience.

 3. Content, content, content

 You can segment your list to perfection, add professional personalization, and include a killer subject line.
 But if the content in the email is poorly written or not interesting for the reader, well the risk of contacts unsubscribing is high.
 Make sure your emails have a clear purpose - don´t just send an email for the purpose of keeping your list warm.
 Provide something that the readers will find useful or a story that sparks interest.
 And remember to structure and design the content in a compelling reading format.

 4. Determine your email marketing frequency

 To choose the best frequency for marketing emails can be challenging since want to activate and engage our list, but avoid 'over-mailing'.
 One of the major reasons people unsubscribe is that they didn’t expect so many (or in some case so few) emails from you.
 This risk can be minimized by setting up the expectations on sign-up.
 When they subscribe, send an automated welcome email which explains how often they’ll get an email from you.
 Or you might even set it up as a preference question in the sign-up and can then segment the lists with this as a filter.